Diffraction-free natural optical skyrmions and their subwavelength confinement around vortices: Discussion

-Some considerations about the latter are of both practical and theoretical relevance.
-Within $r_{\rm sk}$, natural skyrmions carry a $z$-varying amount of power $P(z)\propto \int_0^{r_{\rm sk}}dr r |\psi_\perp|^2$, with $\psi_\perp$ in (\ref{eq:psi}), which may be many orders of magnitude smaller than the power of the nesting vortex beam [see Supplementary Material, S3], but the skyrmion power can be significantly enhanced, hence the skyrmion detectable, simply by focusing.
+In natural Stokes skyrmions the polarization texture is naturally present within ubiquitous wave structures such as optical vortices~\cite{shen2019optical,dennis2025wave}, presents ideal propagation invariance, and the issue of infinite/finite power disappears.
+One may quantify the power, {\it ad libitum,} as that of the whole vortex beam or that within the skyrmion radius $r_{\rm sk}$, both finite in a real-world vortex beam.
+Within $r_{\rm sk}$, natural skyrmions carry a $z$-varying amount of power $P(z)\propto \int_0^{r_{\rm sk}}dr r |\psi_\perp|^2$, with $\psi_\perp$ in (\ref{eq:psi}), which may be many orders of magnitude smaller than the power of the nesting vortex beam (see SM S4~\cite{supp}), but the skyrmion power can be significantly enhanced, hence the skyrmion detectable, simply by focusing.
 Yet, it only manifests at transversal regions where the vortex beam has very low intensity, and its observation requires considerably low levels of background noise.
-Aside from these practical considerations, the skyrmion itself cannot be said to be something that substantially differs, from a conceptual point of view, from a conventional light beam: it is confined and directional, and transports energy [and momentum $\propto P(z)$ and angular momentum $\propto \ell P(z)$]; thus it could, in principle, transmit energy, push and rotate objects.
-Non-diffraction is a property that arises from its topology.
-Realistic applications, however, would be completely different from those of standard beams, and rather related to the transmission of practically undetectable information encoded in its topology or, given the precise control of their strong spatial confinement, to super-resolution imaging and optical metrology~\cite{rogers2012super,hensel2025diffraction}.

-Subwavelength confinement along with non-diffraction in a non-idealized light wave field breaks previous conceptions about the propagation of light in free space.
-This research may stimulate its extension to other waves in physics such as acoustic vortices ~\cite{kille2024nondivergent}, water wave vortices~\cite{bliokh2024skyrmions}, or electron vortex beams \cite{verbeeck2010}.
+For the rest, the natural skyrmion has all other ingredients present in previously known forms of localized transmission of electromagnetic waves.
+It is transversally limited, directional, and transports energy [and momentum $\propto P(z)$ and angular momentum $\propto \ell P(z)$]; thus it could, in principle, transmit energy, push and rotate objects.
+Realistic applications could arise from the precise control of their strong spatial confinement, for instance in optical super-resolution and metrology~\cite{rogers2012super,hensel2025diffraction}.
+This research may stimulate its extension to other waves in physics such as acoustic vortices~\cite{kille2024nondivergent}, water wave vortices~\cite{bliokh2024skyrmions}, or electron vortex beams \cite{verbeeck2010}.
+Finally, it would be of interest to explore the possibility of finding analogous non-diffractive phenomena in textures of transverse polarization, such as those arising in inhomogeneous anisotropic media~\cite{he2019complex,he2025reconfigurable}.